 Bich Dao Villas, Christina’s Da Lat

 Surely, after seeing all these beautiful villas on the lush hills of Dalat would make you dream about staying in one, right?
 The good news is, the people’s beloved Christina’s has arrived in Dalat, and we have those villas at your disposal.
-If you have not happened to know, Christina’s is the #1 ranked hospitality in Vietnam, appreciated by travelers for the cosy and classy atmosphere with the focus on delicate details.
-In addition, the Bich Dao Villas are conveniently located near Bao Dai’s Palace, hidden in a beautiful garden and just about 10-minute of walking to the city center.
+If you have not happened to know, Christina’s is the #1 ranked hospitality in Vietnam, appreciated by travelers for the cozy and classy atmosphere with the focus on delicate details.
+In addition, the Bich Dao Villas are conveniently located near Bao Dai’s Palace, hidden in a beautiful garden and just about 10-minutes of walking to the city center.
 Which is more perfect for a sweet escape in this capital of romance?

 Being newly renovated, those french colonial-styled villas ensure your lovely stay comes with everything that you need for a pleasant vacation.
 Super comfy beds with fluffy duvets are going to keep you warm during the night, and a LCD TV with good selections of channels to keep you entertained before bedtime.
 En-suite bathrooms will take care of you after a long day out exploring the charm of the city.
 Feeling lazy for some time?
 Just spend a day reading books in your suite with natural sunlight coming from the big windows, or relax in the sun in the hydrangea and lavender garden with a nice warm cup of tea or coffee in proximity.